arshidkv12/Logic-Invoice/README.md

-# Logic Invoice
+# Logic Invoice (Updated - 2022)

 Logic Invoice is an open source accounting and invoicing solution built with PHP.
-For more information, visit http://www.logicinvoice.com

 ## Requirements